When to Seek Professional Help for AI Anxiety

 "I can't afford therapy."

 More options exist than people realize.
 Many therapists offer sliding scale fees.
 Insurance increasingly covers telehealth.
 Community mental health centers provide low-cost services.
 Apps like Open Path offer sessions starting at $30-$80.
-The cost of not getting help — lost productivity, damaged relationships, worsening health — often exceeds the cost of treatment.
+The cost of not getting help — lost productivity, damaged relationships, worsening health, mounting financial anxiety about AI's impact — often exceeds the cost of treatment.

 "If I go to therapy, it means I'm broken."

 Therapy means you're doing maintenance on the most important system you operate: your mind.
 Athletes have coaches.
 Executives have advisors.
-Getting support for mental health is the same category of smart self-investment.
+Getting support for mental health is the same category of smart self-investment — whether you're a student worried about your future career, an older adult navigating late-career AI changes, or a parent anxious about raising children in an AI-saturated world.

 "I don't have time."

-You're already spending hours on this — lying awake at 3 AM, doom-scrolling, losing focus at work, ruminating.
+You're already spending hours on this — lying awake at 3 AM, AI doom-scrolling habits, losing focus at work, ruminating.
 Therapy is one hour per week that gives you back all those other hours.

 What Kind of Professional Help Works for AI Anxiety?